Admissions Procedures and Information

-The application deadline for the fall semester will be March 1 for the following fall.
-Thus, people applying for admission in fall 2016 must apply by March 1, 2016.
-The deadline for receiving all supporting documents will be March 20.
+The application deadline for the fall semester will be April 1 for the following fall.
+The deadline for receiving all supporting documents will be April 20.
 Please check the Graduate Studies and Research website for any future changes in admission deadlines.

 Applicants will be notified as to whether they have been admitted in the last two weeks of April, but no earlier.
 Please keep this in mind, and do not call Graduate Studies, the Graduate Advisor, or the History Department to find out whether you have been admitted until after April 30.

 To apply for university graduate admission one must apply online.
 For further information about the application process at SJSU go to the Graduate Studies website and click on "Prospective Students," where you will find all pertinent information.